-I step into the therapeutic space with a warm heart and an open mind and am passionate about the resiliency of the human spirit.
+I step into the therapeutic space with a warm heart, an open mind, and a passion for the resiliency of the human spirit.

 Licensed Marriage & Family Therapist in Culver City, CA

 The end of a partnership can be painful, but it can also be an opportunity for growth as we reflect on the past, re-evaluate our needs, and explore new possibilities for our future.
 High-conflict divorce can be uniquely painful and can drag out over an extended period, making it even more challenging to move past the pain of the separation.
 When children are involved, it becomes even more important to obtain perspective and support in order to minimize the stress on the family system.

 While anxiety can become a habit in which we become stuck in our body’s danger response system, despite the lack of any true danger, it can be unlearned and managed.
 When anxiety becomes more frequent and forceful, it’s important to learn the skills you need to reclaim your peace.
 How that is accomplished is tailored to your needs and strengths, but can include: talk therapy, ACT, CBT (cognitive behavioral therapy) techniques, breathwork, grounding exercises, and mindfulness.

 Traumatic experiences, such as physical, emotional, & sexual abuse, neglect, cultural, gendered, and racial trauma, and growing up in a chaotic or stressful family, are stressful events that can exceed our ability to cope.
 We move on as best we can from these experiences, but often find that we continue to struggle which can show up in our lives as emotional dysregulation, anxiety, upsetting memories, fear, difficulties in establishing trust, or unsatisfying relationships.